UCCS-CS4300-5300/Group7-fall2024/README.md

 - PostgreSQL (or another database system)
 - Virtual environment tool (like `venv`)

+## Notice on AI
+#### NOTE: AI was used for tasks such as formatting text, searching for documentation, error resolution, comment skeletons, etc.

 ## License Information
 ### NOTE: At this time we have not finalized our decision on what license to use.
 Below are our considerations.